UNIDO in brief

 - Strengthening knowledge and institutions

-The Organization is recognized as a specialized and efficient provider of key services meeting the interlinked challenges of reducing poverty through productive activities, integrating developing countries in global trade through trade capacity-building, fostering environmental sustainability in industry, and improving access to clean energy.
+The Organization is recognized as a specialized and efficient provider of key services meeting the interlinked challenges of reducing poverty through productive activities, integrating developing and emerging countries in global trade through trade capacity-building, fostering environmental sustainability in industry, and improving access to clean energy.

 In carrying out the core requirements of its mandate and mission, UNIDO has more than doubled its technical cooperation delivery over the past ten years.
 At the same time, it has also substantially increased its mobilization of financial resources, testifying to the growing international recognition of the Organization as an effective provider of inclusive and sustainable industrial development services.
 This increase in services has been accomplished with virtually stable staff levels and an essentially unchanged regular budget for much of the past 15 years.